 FEATURES & AMENITIES

 Christopher Gadsden, a revolutionary war hero and statesman representing the colony in the first continental congress, built the Gadsden House circa 1798.
 It was given as a wedding gift to his son Philip Gadsden and continued to house members of the Gadsden Family until the early 20th Century.
 The house saw decline with the remainder of the historic Ansonborough neighborhood, but was saved from demolition in 1959 by the Historic Charleston Foundation as their first step in revitalization of the area.
-The final step in fully restoring the historic landmark is currently underway as part of a collaborative effort by Luxury Simplified Construction in partnership with the Historic Charleston Foundation.
+The final step in fully restoring the historic landmark was completed in 2015 by Luxury Simplified Construction in partnership with the Historic Charleston Foundation.
 This work received the prestigious Whitelaw Award for Historic Preservation in the city of Charleston.

 Want to arrive in style?
 Consider renting our 1931 Bentley for your event!